-Sturdy whipped cream frosting made from heavy whipping cream, vanilla extract and gelatin is a cinch to make.
-Learn how to make whipped cream icing!
+Sturdy whipped cream frosting is made with heavy whipping cream, vanilla extract, and gelatin!
+It is a cinch to make!
+Ditch the whipping cream that melts and learn how to make the BEST sturdy whipping cream to grace the top of your desserts!

 Sturdy Whipped Cream Frosting